Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 Definitions

-Citation: Rev. Stat. §§ 432B.0655; 432B.310; DCFS Pol.
+Citation: Rev. Stat. §§ 432B.0655; 432B.330(4); DCFS Pol.
 Man. § 0519

 'Fetal alcohol spectrum disorder' (FASD) means a continuum of birth defects caused by maternal consumption of alcohol during pregnancy.
 The term includes, without limitation, fetal alcohol syndrome.

 In policy: CARA plan of care (CARA plan) refers to the plan of care that a State is required to develop by the Federal Comprehensive Addiction and Recovery Act (CARA) of 2016.
-This plan will address the safety, health, and substance use disorder treatment needs of the infant and affected family member or caregiver through the interdisciplinary coordination of services to enhance the overall well-being of the infant and family/caregiver.
+This plan will address the safety, health, and substance use disorder treatment needs of the infant and affected family members or caregivers through the interdisciplinary coordination of services to enhance the overall well-being of the infant and family/caregiver.

 The term 'neonatal abstinence syndrome' (NAS) is used to represent the pattern of effects that are associated with opioid withdrawal in newborns.
 NAS symptoms are affected by a variety of factors, including the type of opioid the infant was exposed to, the point of gestation when the mother used the opioid, genetic factors, and exposure to multiple substances.

-The term 'substance use disorder' means a complex behavioral disorder characterized by preoccupation with obtaining alcohol or other drugs (AOD) and by narrowing of the behavioral repertoire toward excessive consumption and loss of control over consumption.
+The term 'substance use disorder' means a complex behavioral disorder characterized by preoccupation with obtaining alcohol or other drugs and by narrowing the behavioral repertoire toward excessive consumption and loss of control over consumption.
 It is usually also accompanied by the development of tolerance and withdrawal and impairment in social and occupational functioning.

 Notification/Reporting Requirements